Healthy recipes 3

 The benefits of making food in advance

-Nanbanzuke is a dish that becomes more delicious the longer it sits.
-It can be stored in the refrigerator for 3-4 days, making it a great side dish for busy weekday dinners or packed lunches.
+Nanbanzuke is a dish that becomes more delicious as the flavors blend and age.
+It can be stored in the refrigerator for 3-4 days, making it a great side dish for busy weekday dinners or bento lunches.

 Arrangement ideas